-The Catch-Me-Who-Can, a late First Federation Efficient Antimatter drive ship with carbon-nanofibre-reinforced ice shielding at the bow
+The Catch-Me-Who-Can, a First Federation Antimatter Beam Core drive ship with carbon-nanofibre-reinforced ice shielding at the bow

 The Dangers of Impact in Interstellar Flight